18prajwal/Employee/README.md

 CustomClass contains a extends class where we can write our custom code for InvalidAgeExceptio it contian a Age Exception

-MyLinkedList class is to demonstrate user defined Linked List class which adds and creates links one node to another and displays the linked list.
+MyLinkedList_1 class is to demonstrate user defined Linked List class which adds and creates links one node to another and displays the linked list.

 DemoList class is to demonstrate the properties of List by adding Integer values.
 It allows multiple null or duplicate values